h16nning/typora-gitbook-theme/README.md

 > **Please note** that this theme is still in development.
 Regular updates are to expect.

 ## Modfications
-If you prefer the colors of the slate variant used previous to version 1.9 (these were slightly lighter and more slate-like), you can open the file gitbook-slate.css and change the second line from @import "gitbook/slate-colors.css"; to @import "gitbook/old-slate-colors.css";.
+If you prefer the colors of the slate variant used previous to version 1.9 (these were slightly lighter and more slate-like), you can open the file `gitbook-slate.css` and change the second line from `@import "gitbook/slate-colors.css";` to `@import "gitbook/old-slate-colors.css";`.
 After that you have to save the file and restart Typora for the colors to update properly.
 Sometimes it may also be necessary to switch to a different theme and then back to the Gitbook Slate theme after changing this.

 ## Details